-LATN 049 1 Unit Latin Honors
+LATN 049 1 to 3.0 Units

+Latin Honors

-Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a grade of B or better; an ability to work independently; permission of the Division Dean based on instructor availability.
+Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a minimum grade of B; an ability to work independently; permission of the Division Dean based on instructor availability.
 Independent study and research, by arrangement with the instructor, in specified fields of study in Latin or creative writing in Latin.
-Three to nine hours weekly by arrangement with instructor and division Dean.
+Three to nine hours weekly by arrangement with instructor and Division Dean.